daamien/blog/_drafts/2019-01-03-8_anonymization_stratgegies_with_postgres.md

 WHERE id = p2.id2;
 ```

-This is less destructive approach, because we keep real values in the dataset:
+This is a less destructive approach, because we keep real values in the dataset:
 aggregates (`sum`, `average`) are correct.
 This is also the best strategy if
 the column is referenced by a foreign key.